What Is a Vagus Nerve Chiropractor & How Can It Help?

 Because the vagus nerve connects to so many vital organs, its influence is widespread.
 It helps slow your heart rate when you need to calm down, tells your stomach to start digesting food, and even communicates with your brain to influence your mood.
 A well-functioning vagus nerve supports a steady heart rhythm, smooth digestion, and a more stable emotional state.
 When this nerve is communicating effectively, your body can recover more efficiently from stress.
 Many of the conditions we help with, from digestive issues to anxiety, are linked to the health of this brain-body connection.

-What Happens When It’s Not Working Properly?
+What Happens When Your Vagus Nerve Isn't Working Well?

 If the signals along your vagus nerve are weak or disrupted, your body can get stuck in "fight or flight" mode.
 This can show up in many ways, and you might not immediately connect the symptoms.
 You could experience trouble focusing, persistent gut issues, a racing heart, or even feelings of panic.
 Other signs can include high blood pressure, chronic inflammation, and a weakened immune system that makes you feel like you’re always getting sick.
 If any of this sounds familiar, it might be a sign that your vagus nerve needs support.
 Understanding what to expect as a new patient can be the first step toward finding answers.